 - Paulig Group Corporate Governance

-- Environmental management systems (divisional)
+- Environmental management systems

-- Food safety management systems (divisional)
+- Food safety and quality policy

-- Health & safety management systems (divisional)
+- Health & safety management systems

 - Paulig Group Enterprise Risk Management Policy

-Training and communication
+Training and communicating

 Managing risks and opportunities